carvel-dev/carvel/site/content/imgpkg/docs/develop/commands.md

 In either case, the bundle image and all dependent images are copied to the destination location `registry.corp.com/user2/sample-bundle-name`.

+**Note:** To generate tags that provide information on the origin of the images use the flag `--repo-based-tags`

 ### Copying via lock file

 [BundleLock configuration](resources.md#bundlelock-configuration) can be used as input to the copy command via the `--lock` flag.